montagejs/digit/README.md

 # digit
 Touch-optimized [Montage](https://github.com/montagejs/montage) components for tablets and phones.

+Note: Digit is currently still __work in progress__.

 ## Install

-Currently Digit is still __work in progress__.
-To preview the components, add a symlink that points to Montage at `/node_modules/montage` and then you should see them if you visit `/overview` on your local server.
+The Digit components depend on the MontageJS framework which isn't included in the repository.
+If you have npm installed already, `cd` into the Digit's directory and simply type:

+    npm install

+It will add MontageJS and all the other dependencies.
+Then you can preview the components on your local server by going to `[path-to-digit]/overview`.

 ## Components